OpenBB-finance/OpenBB/website/content/bot/reference/discord/screeners/ah.md

 # ah

-Displays After-Hours stocks according to chosen screener.
+This command allows the user to retrieve Displays After-Hours stocks according to chosen screener.
+It will search for the top gainers in the after-hours stock market and display the results in an organized manner.
+The results will contain important information such as the stock symbol, last trade price, and percentage change.

 ### Usage